 from Gen3 to a Terra workspace, see this four-minute video

-To export Gen3 data to Terra, you will first need to access the Gen3 platform for BioData catalyst in one of two ways:
+To export Gen3 data to Terra, access the Gen3 platform for BioData catalyst in one of two ways:

 - In a browser, via the https://gen3.biodatacatalyst.nhlbi.nih.gov/ link